Free Resources

 These cards introduce a range of scenarios young people may encounter and provide helpful discussion prompts.

-Many children struggle to recognise emotions in themselves and in others.
-This is particularly true for many neurodivergent children, for whom social communication differences and interoceptive challenges can make recognising, understanding and regulating emotions tricky.
 This printable set contains 64 visual cards reflecting the basic emotions of happy, sad, angry and scared - a mix of cartoon-style graphics and photographs.
 It also includes 16 prompt cards to facilitate activities including sorting games and discussions.
-Great for practical activities to help young children recognise basic emotions, identify body and facial clues in themselves and others, and reflect on possible actions or responses to a range of emotions.

 This fact sheet explains how we use energy meters to support children, young people and adults alike to understand and regulate their energy levels throughout their day.
 The concept of energy meters is relevant to ALL people, including neurodivergent people.